cristianbanarescu/iOS-Development/Combine/Combine.md

 - .print() -> debug Combine code
 - .breakpointOnError() and .breakpoint() to actually set breakpoints
 - .handleEvents() -> check what events take place (e.g receiving an output)
+- .subscribe(on: ) -> specifies which thread to use to send values. e.g: .subscribe(on: DispatchQueue.global())
+- .receive(on: ) -> specifies on which thread to receive values.
+Useful if you have a publisher that emits values on a background thread (URLSession.shared.dataTaskPublisher) and you want to receive values on another thread (e.g. Main Thread to update some UI)

 ### Code samples